sefeng211/384/README.md

-# 384
+# 384 Project
---Project for Brent and Sean
+--By Brent and Sean

 # Overview
 IMeal is a command line interface meal genearter.